 The Oura Ring can be a helpful tool for spotting changes in your entire body during your menstrual cycle by delivering accurate, personalized resting heart rate, heart rate variability (HRV), respiratory rate, sleep, and body temperature trends.
-In addition to Oura’s Period Prediction Beta feature, you can find insights of your own by using Oura’s temperature trend tools for cycle tracking.
+In addition to Oura’s Period Prediction feature, you can find insights of your own by using Oura’s temperature trend tools for cycle tracking.
 Read how below.

 What Patterns Can You See?

 Your body temperature naturally shifts as different hormones drive different phases of your cycle:

 - Your temperature is cooler during the first half of your cycle (your follicular phase, the phase where the follicles on your ovaries grow) when your estrogen levels are high.